iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## ui-components

 Breaking change to the `beta` interface [ColorPickerProps]($ui-components).
 The `activeColor` property has been renamed to `initialColor`.
 The modified props are used by the   [ColorPickerButton]($ui-components) React component.

+## Model Appearance Overrides
+Appearance overrides can be applied to models in a similar manner to subcategory overries with [DisplayStyleState.overrideModelAppearance] or [Viewport.overrideModelAppearance].
+Overrides can be applied to the "contextual" reality models included within display styles with  [DisplayStyleState.overrideRealityModelAppearance] or [Viewport.overrideRealityModelAppearance].
+For reality models only transparency, color, emphasized and nonLocatable overrides are applicable.